umami-hep/umami-preprocessing/docs/index.md

 In order to ensure the uniformity in kinematic distributions, resampling techniques are employed.
 These techniques involve removing samples from the majority class (under-sampling) and/or adding more samples from the minority class (over-sampling).

-The preprocessing can also be used to control the number of jets of each flavour, to stitch together jets from various samples, and to perform the shuffling an normalisation.
+The preprocessing can also be used to control the number of jets of each flavour, to stitch together jets from various samples, and to perform the shuffling and normalisation.

 ## Hybrid Samples